Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

 Pesarattu, pesarattu dosa, pesarattu dosai, Andhra style pesarattu, green moong bean dosa, moong dal dosa, healthy dosa, south Indian tiffin variety, south Indian breakfast recipe, Andhra special pesarattu with step-by-step pictures, and video recipe.
-Check out the pesarattu recipe and if you like the video pls SUBSCRIBE to my channel.
+Check out the pesarattu recipe.
+Also check out pesarattu ginger recipe and if you like the video pls SUBSCRIBE to my channel.

 Should I use rice for Pesarattu?